 John has more than 25 years’ experience in the IT industry, both within Australia and internationally.
-His experience covers IT projects for the introduction of ATMs and EFT/POS within Australia, pay TV systems, broadband services and other significant IT-related projects.
+His experience covers IT projects for the introduction of ATMs and EFT/POS within Australia, pay TV systems, broadband services, and other significant IT-related projects.
 Prior to returning to Australia, John was based in Hong Kong, where he was responsible for the IT infrastructure for the Walt Disney Company across Asia Pacific.
-John has also worked within the education sector, assisting with the integration of IC&T and innovation to effect positive learning outcomes.
-He joined the RAV Board in 2008.
+John has also worked within the education sector, assisting with the integration of ICT and innovation to affect positive learning outcomes.

 Mr Michael Shaw

-Michael is a Managing Director at BlueMount Capital Group, and Executive Chairman of BlueMount Capital (Beijing) Co, Ltd. BlueMount Capital is the leading mid-tier investment banking and corporate advisory firm in Australia.
+Michael is a Managing Director at the BlueMount Capital Group.
+He also serves as Executive Chairman of BlueMount Capital (Beijing) Co.
+Ltd and of BlueMount Food and Agriculture Australia Pty Ltd. BlueMount Capital is a leading mid-tier investment banking and corporate advisory firm in Australia.
 Michael has extensive knowledge of both the commercial and not-for-profit sectors.
-He specialises in assisting mid-tier, growth-oriented private businesses to move through all phases of their life cycle, including creation, growth, transitioning and exit.
-He is highly experienced across several industry sectors and also in cross border transactions including mergers and acquisitions, international public offerings, divestments and private capital placements.
-Michael has 30 years’ Board experience with 10 organisations, including serving as a member of a key Australian Psychological Society Board Committee for 19 years, of the Relationships Australia National Board for 10 years including as President for four years, and as Executive Chair of Australia's leading healthcare and pharmaceutical recruitment, contract sales and marketing firms.
-Michael was a member of the RAV Board from 1990 until 2015, before re-joining the RAV Board in 2018.
+He specialises in assisting mid-tier, growth-oriented private businesses to move through all phases of their life cycle, including creation, growth, transitioning, and exit.
+He is highly experienced across several industry sectors and also in cross border transactions including mergers and acquisitions, international public offerings, divestments, and private capital placements.
+Michael has over 30 years’ Board experience with 14 organisations, including serving as a member of a key Australian Psychological Society Board Committee for 19 years, of the Relationships Australia National Board for 10 years including as President for 4 years, and as Executive Chair of Australia's leading healthcare and pharmaceutical recruitment, contract sales and marketing firms.